-115.273 (b): The PAQ indicated that if an outside entity conducts such investigations, the agency requests the relevant information from the investigative entity in order to inform the resident of the outcome of the investigation.
-14-2 CC Sexual Abuse Prevention and Response, page 27 states following an investigation into a resident's allegation that he/she suffered sexual abuse at the facility, the resident shall be informed as to whether the allegation has been determined to be substantiated, unsubstantiated or unfounded.
+115.273 (b): The PAQ indicated that if an outside entity conducts such investigations, the agency requests the relevant information from the investigative entity in order to inform the resident of the outcome of the investigation. #3.402, page 37 states if the agency did not conduct the investigation, it shall request the relevant information from the investigating agency in order to inform the inmate.14-2 CC Sexual Abuse Prevention and Response, page 27 states following an investigation into a resident's allegation that he/she suffered sexual abuse at the facility, the resident shall be informed as to whether the allegation has been determined to be substantiated, unsubstantiated or unfounded.
 If the facility did not conduct the investigation, the relevant information shall be requested from the outside investigating agency or entity in order to inform the resident.
 The PAQ indicated that there were zero investigations completed within the previous twelve months by an outside agency.
-A review of documentation confirmed both reported allegations were investigated at the facility level and there were no outside agency investigations were completed.
+A review of documentation confirmed there were zero investigations completed by an outside agency.